alichengg/ali-s-gallery/_posts/2020-06-13-Information technology infrastructure Design  for Optimus Consultants.md

 -   **DNS and DHCP**

-Both DNS and DHCP can create services on Windows。By setting the IP address pool, DHCP can automatically assign IP addresses to devices on the network without manually configuring IP addresses, and can also avoid IP conflicts.
+Both DNS and DHCP can create services on Windows.
+By setting the IP address pool, DHCP can automatically assign IP addresses to devices on the network without manually configuring IP addresses, and can also avoid IP conflicts.
 DNS is used to connect to a specific network computer or the Internet.
 It can resolve domain names by IP address or IP by the domain name.

 -   **FTP**